 This briefing paper aims to give a short, non-technical overview of issues around school funding in England and answer frequently-asked questions on this subject.
-It's been updated in advance of a debate on funding for small and village schools on 17 July 2019.Jump to full report >>
+It's been updated following the Government's Summer 2019 funding announcements.Jump to full report >>

 Commons Briefing papers CBP-8419

 Author: Nerys Roberts